This post is also available in: Dutch

 Delhi, the capital city of India, is an overwhelming and chaotic city.
 It’s the City of Djinns and 25 million people.
 It’s dirty, it’s exhausting and it’s full of people that seem to want something from you.
 But, it’s also a city with history, incredible sights and hidden gems.
-Unfortunately we’ve only briefly visited this city.
-When we arrived in India it was our first real stop and we stayed for two days.
-The second time we came there when we were leaving India, and we only stayed the night.
-For us it was definitely enough.
-In this post we will tell you about five things to do in Delhi, where to sleep and where to eat.
+In this post you can find 20 fun things to do in Delhi, a hotel recommendation and restaurant recommendations.

 1. Walk around and enjoy the chaos